mir-am/LIBTwinSVM/README.md

 - The classification results can be logged during the grid search process to not lose results in case of power failure.
 - A **feature-rich visualization tool** to show decision boundaries and geometrical interpretation of TwinSVMs.
 - The best-fitted classifier can be saved on the disk after the grid search process.
+- The pre-trained models can be loaded and evaluated on the test samples.

 ## Installation Guide